Islandora/documentation/docs/user-documentation/glossary.md

 Software and asset files (images, CSS, PHP code, and/or templates) that determine the style and layout of the site.
 The Drupal project distinguishes between core and contributed themes.

 ## View
-An abstract query configuration used to generate lists and tables of content entities or specific content entity fields.
-Drupal provides a powerful administrator interface for creating and editing View configurations.
+A database query used to generate lists or tables of content.
+Drupal provides a powerful administrator interface for creating and editing views without any coding.

 ## Viewer
 A "Viewer" is an add-on package that allows a solution pack to embed, display, or playback a particular object in a web accessible format.
 Viewers are typically a combination of a Drupal Library and a Drupal Module.
 The Drupal Library is the package of code that represents the player or display mechanism, and the Drupal Module is the code package that allows the Drupal Library to be accessed from within the Drupal environment.